mithril-security/blindbox/docs/docs/getting-started/why-blindbox.md

 This is where BlindBox comes in.
 Deploying a model using our privacy tools can facilitate and increase the adoption of LLMs, because users wouldn't have to worry about their data being exposed to the service provider.

-> To see a hands-on demo of BlindBox LLM APIs, check out our [Quick Tour](./quick-tour.ipynb)!
+> To see a hands-on demo of BlindBox in action, check out our [Quick Tour](./quick-tour.ipynb)!